alpersonalwebsite/react/02_0_components.md

 );
 ```

 Remember that **small components** contribute to the re-usable nature of React and its compositional view.
-However, try to avoid being extremely granular and always preserve the logic´s context and usage.
+However, try to avoid being extremely granular and always preserve the logic's context and usage.
 Example:

 * A Car could be the main (or App) component